*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Hoopla

-You can only use one library card at a time on the Hoopla app, and depending on your library, some books may not be available at all, which is always a bummer.
+Unlike Libby, you can only use one library card at a time on the Hoopla app, so you have to log in to each one every time.
+I’ve never done this, but I might try just to see if title availability changes.
+Depending on your library, some books may not be available at all, which is always a bummer.
 Also, you are limited to ten borrows per month across all formats, including audiobooks, e-books, and movies.

 Other Library Apps